jamesbriggs/rackping-wordpress-widget/rackping/README.md

 * Ensure you are using the latest version of the widget.
 If you are still getting this message, most likely you've entered an invalid email, Monitor ID or Blog key, or you have just installed the widget.

-* Check permissions on the downloaded graph file, rackping_graph.png, and the logfile, rackping.log.php.
+* Check permissions on the downloaded graph file, rackping_graph.png, and the logfile, rackping_log.php.

 * Deactivate the widget and reactivate it under "Plugins" then "Appearance ...
 Widgets".